tombrille/svelteplot/src/routes/features/plot/+page.md

 title: Plot
 ---

 The <b>Plot</b> component is the base for each plot.
-It takes care of creating the shared scales, computes smart default options and implicitly creates the axis, grid, frame, and legend marks.
+It takes care of managing the shared [scales](/features/scales), computes smart default options and implicitly creates axis, grid, frame, and legend marks.

 In the following example, you can see that the `<Plot>` component has added axes, grids, and a frame for us, so we don't have to add them to our plots every time we need them.